 Muldrow did not explore what “terms and conditions” might include since both parties agreed that the transfer at issue implicated them.
 Nor did the Court clearly define what “some harm” means, and the allegations before the Court embraced a wide variety of arguable harms, including economic, reputational, and perhaps even dignitary harm, and this despite the fact that plaintiff’s compensation and title were not affected by the transfer.
 Thus, the Model Instruction does not further address these questions.

-Prior to Muldrow, the Third Circuit had held that “[a] paid suspension pending an investigation of an employee’s alleged wrongdoing does not fall under any of the forms of adverse action mentioned by Title VII’s substantive provision.”
+Prior to Muldrow, the Court of Appeals had held that “[a] paid suspension pending an investigation of an employee’s alleged wrongdoing does not fall under any of the forms of adverse action mentioned by Title VII’s substantive provision.”
 Jones v.
 Southeastern Pa.
 Transp.
 Auth., 796 F.3d 323, 326 (3d Cir.
 2015).
 Thus, “a suspension with pay, ‘without more,’ is not an adverse employment action under the substantive provision of Title VII.”
 Id. (quoting Joseph v.
 Leavitt, 465 F.3d 87, 91 (2d Cir.
 2006)).
 Muldrow’s effect on situations like this remains to be seen.
-The Third Circuit has not conclusively decided the question but has noted that “Muldrow arguably abrogated Jones so that a suspension with pay might, under some circumstances, constitute an adverse employment action.”
+The Court of Appeals has not conclusively decided the question but has noted that “Muldrow arguably abrogated Jones so that a suspension with pay might, under some circumstances, constitute an adverse employment action.”
 Russo v.
 Bryn Mawr Tr.
 Co., No. 22-3235, 2024 WL 3738643, at *4 n.3 (3d Cir.
 Aug.
 9, 2024) (assuming without deciding that an employee’s suspension without pay constituted a materially adverse employment action).

 Failure of Employee to Satisfy an Objective Externally-Imposed Standard Necessary for Employment